Makassar South Sulawesi, Indonesia Travel Guide

 Travelers with mobility challenges should plan carefully, as infrastructure can be limited.

-Newer establishments and attractions offer better accessibility.
+Newer businesses and attractions have better accessibility.

 Specific local resources are limited.
 Broader guidance is suggested.